TYPE // 001 | CLASSIFICATION: American_Traditional

 Anime / Manga

-Directly inspired by Japanese animation and comic books, featuring vibrant colors, expressive characters, and dynamic action poses.
+Directly inspired by Japanese animation and comic books, featuring vibrant colours, expressive characters, and dynamic action poses.
 This relatively modern style celebrates otaku culture and iconic fandoms.

 Tattoo style example